 Notice that if this is right, there are two notions of locality: a fundamental locality, which is based on the actual facts of which fundamental events were causes of which, and an approximate, collective, emergent notion of which events are near to each other in space and spacetime.
 The familiar macroscopic notion of distance is then based on a collective averaging of all the myriad of fundamental causal processes.
 To get a sense of how much is involved in this average, we expect that during each second there are around 10120 elementary events happening within each cubic centimeter of space.

 Indeed, one way to approach quantum gravity is to aim to derive the Einstein equations, which are the laws general relativity applies to spacetime, from the laws of thermodynamics, applied to myriads of elementary events.
-This strategy was introduced by Ted Jacobson in 1995 in one of the few papers admired by quantum gravity theorists of all stripes
+This strategy was introduced in 1995 by Ted Jacobson of the University of Maryland, College Park, in one of the few papers admired by quantum gravity theorists of all stripes.

 But here we get a surprise and, quite possibly, an opportunity.
 For the collective, large-scale notion of nearness is only meant to correspond to the fundamental notion of causality when averaged over vast numbers of events.
 This gives the individual fundamental events and their causal relations a great deal of freedom to depart from the averages.